Major MineralsModerate

 Magnesium

-Magnesium is a moderate-risk supplementwith an RDA of 420 mg and a safe upper limit (UL) of 350 mg per day according to FDA standards.
-CNS lists a RDA of 330 mg with the same UL; MHLW lists a RDA of 340 mg with the same UL.
-It has 3 known interactions with other supplements including calcium, calcium, vitamin b6.
+Magnesium is a moderate-risk supplement with an RDA of 420 mg and a tolerable upper intake level (UL) of 350 mg per day according to NIH/NASEM standards.
+EFSA lists the same RDA but a UL of 250 mg; CNS lists a RDA of 330 mg but has not established a formal UL; MHLW lists a RDA of 340 mg with the same UL.
+It has 1 known interaction with other supplements including vitamin b6.
 Use NutriAudit to check if your supplement stack keeps this ingredient within safe limits.

 Quick take